eProsima/WebSocket-SH/README.md

     * `cert_authorities`: List of *certificate authorities* used to validate the client against the server.
 This field is optional and only applicable if `security` is not disabled.
     * `authentication`: allows to specify the public `token` used to perform the secure authentication process with the server.
-This field is optional.
+This field is mandatory.
     * `encoding`: Specifies the protocol, built over JSON, that allows users to exchange useful information between the client and the server, by means of specifying which keys are valid for the JSON sent/received messages and how they should be formatted for the server to accept and process these